NJ Couple’s US Open Love Story Comes Full Circle With Viral Jumbotron Proposal

 The couple met in 2021 through the racquet sports industry.
 Kraft works directly with tennis clubs, overseeing programming, lessons, clinics, and instruction.
 Fredriksson, a tennis pro herself, handles marketing and still competes.
 The two share many of the same clients and travel for their business.

-“Our first date was the US Open in 2021,” Kraft said.
-“We’ve been back every year since, and two years ago, in 2023, the Jumbotron came to us and I kissed her — the crowd went wild.”

-In that moment, Kraft decided that if he ever proposed to Fredriksson, it would be at the US Open — and in those very same seats.
+Kraft said it was in that moment that he decided that if he ever were to propose to Fredriksson, it would be at the US Open — and in those very same seats.

-Kraft said the couple had talked about getting engaged, and she knew he’d probably propose sometime this year.
+Ever since the couple's families vacationed together in Antigua this past spring, Fredriksson said she had a hunch her boyfriend was going to propose.

+"I've had my nails done in the same color since March," she said.
+"I've been ready."

-“We went [to the US Open] on opening day this year and when nothing happened, she kind of made a comment like, ‘Alright, I guess you’re saving it for another time,’” Kraft said.
+So, this year, when they went to the US Open and nothing happened, Fredriksson was a little let down, she said.
+Kraft said she said to him, "Alright, I guess you’re saving it for another time."

-She was right — and completely unsuspecting.
-Kraft entered the stadium without the ring on Aug.
+Kraft told only his parents, her parents, and one friend of his plans.
+He entered Arthur Ashe Stadium without the ring on Aug.
 29, leaving it with his dad.
 The two met up behind Mojito’s, where his father quietly handed it over, ensuring Fredriksson wouldn’t suspect a thing.

-As soon as the camera panned to the couple, the crowd erupted in cheers.
-Frederiksson was obviously stunned.

 The crowd erupted in cheers, and strangers bought the newly engaged couple drinks all night.
 “We didn’t watch any tennis, which was fine,” Kraft said.
 “We hung out and celebrated.”